bcomnes/homebridge-yoto/PLAN.md

 ### What Gets Marked as "No Response"

-Services are categorized by data source:
+Services are categorized by data source and whether they expose `StatusActive`.

-**Device State Services** (require online connection):
-- SmartSpeaker (playback, volume)
-- Battery (level, charging)
+**Device State Services with StatusActive** (show No Response when offline):
-- TemperatureSensor (temperature)
+- TemperatureSensor
-- ContactSensor - all variants (card, nightlight status)
+- ContactSensor variants (card slot, day mode, nightlight status)
+- SmartSpeaker (external accessory)

+**Device State Services without StatusActive**:
+- ContactSensor (Online Status) uses ContactSensorState to show online/offline
+- Switch (Playback) and Lightbulb (Volume) in bridged mode
-- OccupancySensor (night mode)
+- Battery
-- Switch (SleepTimer) - reads playback state
+- Switch (SleepTimer)
+- Switch (Card Control) (per device and All Yotos)

 **Config-Based Services** (work offline):
 - Lightbulb (nightlight color/brightness)
-- Fanv2 (volume limits)
+- Lightbulb (volume limits)
 - Switch (Bluetooth)
 - StatelessProgrammableSwitch (shortcuts)

 ### Implementation

-Device state services use `StatusActive` characteristic to indicate offline status.
-When `StatusActive` is false, HomeKit shows "No Response" for the service.
+Device state services that support `StatusActive` are updated from `status.isOnline`.
+The Online Status contact sensor flips state when the device goes offline.

 Config-based services do NOT have `StatusActive` and remain accessible when offline since they only read/write device configuration (cached in `deviceModel.config`).